chriswarren/chriswarren.github.io/_posts/2015-03-13-drying-interactors-part-1.md

 ## Testing

 I assume you already have some tests for your interactor and confirmed that these changes didn't break anything.
 Awesome.
-Now let's take some steps to simplify our interactor tests using shared concerns, a feature of [RSpec](http://rspec.info).
+Now let's take some steps to simplify our interactor tests using shared examples, a feature of [RSpec](http://rspec.info).

 Since we're moving our checks for users to a module to reduce repetition, it makes sense to do the same thing for our tests as well.
-Plus, with shared concerns it's easy to be even a little more thorough since the tests are slightly hidden from the actual spec files.
+Plus, with shared examples it's easy to be even a little more thorough since the tests are slightly hidden from the actual spec files.

 Here's our starter test for the interactor we worked on earlier, which lives at `spec/interactors/add_user_to_account_spec.rb`.